 It really is as simple as that but to be honest, just slapping some pins with affiliate links onto your boards won’t make you rich.
 Trust me, I tried!
 They say “build it and they will come”.

 This is true but you do need to know how to build “it” to be effective.

-This is where the How to Make your first affiliate sale in 24 hours ebook really came in for me.
+This is where Get Paid To Pin really came in for me.

 You can replicate the method to every affiliate link thus creating many passive streams of income, without a single blog post!

 Now if you are wondering whether to purchase the ebook, I totally get it.

 It took me a month to decide to buy it.
 I tried to do my own affiliate links on Pinterest in the meantime but nothing really stuck.

 I finally bought the book because I wanted to get serious about my lack of affiliate sales.